 Hey San Francisco, grab your lab coats and let's march!
-April 22nd, details to come as the event gets organized.
-All STEMfolk and friends of science are welcome!
+All STEMfolk and friends of science are welcome! [more inside]

 Let's meet in front of the elephants in the lobby of the Museum of Natural History at 1 PM for some museum wandering, and plan on dinner at Good Stuff Eatery around 6! [more inside]

 Labor Day weekend is almost upon us again, and that means DragonCon in Atlanta.
 (Please don't call it Dragon*Con, they had their *-hole removed two years ago at no small expense.)
 Even though an actual organized MeFi meetup is not likely to survive everyone's various convention plans, we can at least use this thread to talk about those plans.
 NOTE: like last year, the time and place listed are for the registration line, the event itself lasts Thursday-Monday, and is spread across 5 high-rise hotels and a nearby convention center. [more inside]